A look at the design, market and legacy of Victorian pottery

 Fives Lille majolica humidor Hoche

-There were also pitchers made of military figures.
+There were also pitchers made of military figures or figures in uniform.

 Onnaing majolica Réserviste pitcher